Can’t Dismiss Rape Survivor’s Testimony Simply Due to Lack of Medical Evidence: Mumbai Court

-This week, a Sessions Court in Kala Mumbai ruled that a court can’t disregard the statement of a sexual assault survivor simply because it cannot be backed by medical evidence.
+This week, the Sessions Court in Mumbai ruled that a court can’t disregard the statement of a sexual assault survivor simply because it cannot be backed by medical evidence.

 Justice Sanjashree Gharat, who passed the order, was hearing a matter where a 19-year-old woman, who had come to Mumbai for a job, was raped by a 28-year-old cook in course of her employment in 2017.
 Then, he “threatened [to] cause injury to her” if she “disclosed the said incident to anybody.”